samrock06/Ignite/README.md

 	'ignite -o nf projectname' -- CodeIgniter install with no CSS framework

+TODO

+1. Minor Bug fixes

+2. Implement better error checks

+3. Creation of .htaccess

+4. Automated removal of /index.php from URL

+and more as it comes to me.

 WIll appreciate much help with this as this is my first attempt at shell scripting.